June 2023 - The Real Estate Bubble is deflating!

 We know two things about housing bubbles: apologists and pundits always deny housing is in a bubble, but they always pop with devastating consequences.

 - Housing is relatively cheap when it is well below earnings.
-Housing was an attractive buy in 1945, 1970, 1982 and the mid-1990s.
+Housing was an attractive buy in 1945, 1970, 1982, and the mid-1990s.

 30 Reasons to sell Real Estate:

-|A Real Estate investment with mortgage is a one sided leveraged and extremely dangerous investment!|
+|A Real Estate investment with a mortgage is a one-sided leveraged and hazardous investment!|

 (click on the chart below to enlarge and to check the tops for other Real Estate markets)